BlakeBoyett/sKits/README.md

 sKits
 =====
-This Is a Basic Start ToA Plugin For My Server! sKits Plugin
+This Is A Basic Start To A Plugin For My Server! sKits Plugin